emsterdam1/anRNAlab-Protocols/General/BCA-Assay.md

   *Note: doing replicates of the samples could improve accuracy, but is not always necessary.*<br/>*More important that dilution falls within dynamic range of assay.*

 **3.** Add 200 µl of mixed BCA reagent to each well.
-Ensure wells are thoroughly mixed (by 30 sec on plate shaker or multi-channel pipette mixing).
+(Adding large volume to small volume ensures thorough mixing)

 **4.** Incubate with lid on at 37 °C for 30 minutes.